AGH-CEAI/robolab_mlops/containers_registry/README.md

 ```

 > [!WARNING]
-> This configuration is NOT SAFE.
+> This configuration is **not safe**.
 Consider setting up proper SSL certificates before running on your machine.

 Restart the contenerization engine:
 ```bash